godnondsilva/git-practice/README.md

 # Git Practice

 Playground for new git users.
-Tthere are no rules here!
+There are no rules here!
 Practice all you like!